mehedi-sharif/soulspring/content/locations.md

       link: https://goo.gl/maps/H9TyHjZtdKrGbR3v5
       label: Show Map
     content: |-
-      At Soul Spring Lomas, we are committed to helping you achieve a lifestyle with more clarity, fullness, and joy.
-Our unique holistic approach addresses your individual needs and provides a pathway for your body to experience healing and rejuvenation.
+      At Soul Spring Lomas, our unique holistic approach addresses your individual needs and provides a pathway for your body to experience healing and rejuvenation.
 Combining innovative technology with advanced modalities, we create detoxification and regenerative therapies to stimulate your body’s natural ability to heal itself.

       Our center is conveniently located downtown, making it easy for you to integrate our revitalizing therapies into your regular routine.
 Let us create a bio-individualized wellness program for you today.
   - image: "/images/soulspring-clinics/signature-wellness-centers/01.jpg"